 The process which results in the random selection by Camelot of a set of winning numbers (and/or letters) for a National Lottery Draw-based game.

-An entry in a National Lottery Draw-based game which has been registered as an entry on Camelot's central computer system.
+An entry in a National Lottery Draw-based game which has been registered as an entry on Camelot's computer system.

 A prize won by an eligible player in a Draw-based game or Scratchcard.

 Any person, firm or company authorised by Camelot to sell Tickets, Scratchcards and/or to pay Prizes.

 If a jackpot is not won in any Draw-based game, the next draw will be a rollover draw (subject to the maximum number of rollovers allowed for each draw, as detailed in that game's Game Procedures).

 The Rules for Draw-based Games Played at Retailers.

 The National Lottery machine which allows Tickets to be printed and, except in the case of Till-point Terminals, winning Tickets to be validated.